gatear/SparkMLPipelines/README.md

  ---------------------------------------------------

-> Note: A **Machine Learning** pipeline is a sequence of dataset transformations and qach transformation takes an input dataset and outputs the transformed dataset.
+> Note: A **Machine Learning** pipeline is a sequence of dataset transformations and each transformation takes an input dataset and outputs the transformed dataset.